GLOBAL TRAFFIC GARDENS

 -

-South Africa: Junior Traffic Training Centers are established in schools nationwide, with at least 36 in the Western Cape alone.
+South Africa: At least 36 Junior Traffic Training Centers now operate in the Western Cape alone.